nodetator/nodetator.github.io/_posts/2022-11-29-New-Years-Resolution-2023.md

 ### Conclusion

 Those are my 4 resolutions going into 2023, I will continue to share my nonsensical thoughts here.
-Not sure how many people will be reading this, but if you ever get interested in what I have to say, follow me on Twitter.
+No